Black armband protest: Aftermath

 Insulating tape was used instead of black armbands in the protest.

 Zimbabwe won their next match against England on a walkover, and also beat the Netherlands, and had a no-result in their final group match against Pakistan, which allowed them to qualify for the Super Sixes stage of the competition.
 They were eliminated in this stage, however this allowed both players to leave Zimbabwe for South Africa.

 Olonga was dropped for 6 matches, (Note: Including the walkover against England) with no reason given – some have speculated that he was dropped as a result of the protest, whilst other suggest it was due to poor form.
 Flower on the other hand was considered "undroppable".
 To comply with the ICC warning not to wear black armbands, during their next (Note: Excluding the walkover against England) group match, Flower and twelfth-man Olonga both wore black wristbands, and in subsequent matches, Flower wore white armbands.
 Olonga's only subsequent appearance for Zimbabwe was in their match against Kenya.

 After their final Super Sixes match, Olonga immediately announced his retirement from international cricket, after 30 Test matches and 50 ODIs.
 Flower had already previously announced his retirement from international cricket, and had signed for Essex, and South Australia.
 Olonga, had not planned what to do after the protest, as he "had in my own naivety thought that I could carry on in Zimbabwe – maybe my career would come to an end but I could still live there."
 He would lose his property and investments in Zimbabwe, along with his fiancé who ended their relationship shortly after the match.
-During the teams return to the airport, team management refused to allow him on the team bus.
+During the team's return to the airport, team management refused to allow him on the team bus.
 He travelled to Johannesburg, where he stayed for a month until a stranger paid for his ticket to England where he was granted a work permit to play for Lashings Cricket Club in England.
 He was subsequently granted asylum in the United Kingdom.

 Flower would return to Zimbabwe for the first time in 2023 as part of the commentary team for the 2023 Cricket World Cup Qualifier, while Olonga has yet to return, instead settling in Adelaide, Australia.